-Dipping your carrots into creamy peanut butter is one of the ways you can eat a low-carb delicious snack.
+Dipping your carrots into creamy peanut butter is an excellent and delicious low-carb snack.

-Note that many peanut butter brands will have a lot of sugars.
-So be keen to choose a natural variety made of peanuts and salt only.
+It should be noted that many peanut butter brands contain a lot of sugars.
+Therefore, you should make sure you choose a natural variety made of peanuts and salt only.

-Two tablespoons of this sauce provide only 2 grams of carbohydrates.
-This makes it an excellent low-carb food.
+- Two tablespoons of this sauce provide only 2 grams of carbohydrates, making it an excellent low-carb food.

-For additional flavors, pair tzatziki with veggies like celery sticks, baby carrots, or broccoli (11).
+For additional flavor, pair tzatziki with vegetables such as celery sticks, baby carrots, or broccoli (17).

-Kale is one of the famous low-carb vegetables packed with vitamin A, K, and folate.
+Kale is one of the most famous low-carb vegetables and is packed with vitamins A and K and folate.

 A cup of kale contains less than a gram of carbs.

-If you don’t fancy raw or sautéed kales, then kale chips are an excellent alternative for you.
+If you don’t fancy raw or sautéed kale, then kale chips are an excellent alternative.
 To make them:

-- Drizzle some olive oil, salt, and garlic powder;
+- Drizzle over some olive oil, salt, and garlic powder

-The name of these snacks implies high sugar and hence high carb content, right?
-Well, not at all!
+The name of these snacks implies high sugar and a high carb content, right?
+Well, that’s not the case at all!

-Sweet bell peppers have fewer carbohydrates.
-Half a cup of chopped peppers will contain only 3 grams of carbs.
+- Sweet bell peppers contain fewer carbohydrates.
+Half a cup of chopped peppers contains only 3 grams of carbs.

-On top of the low carbohydrate content, bell peppers are also rich in vitamin C. The mineral is known to boost immunity, heart and skin health.
-One green bell pepper has more of this vitamin than a whole orange (12).
+- In addition to the low carbohydrate content, bell peppers are also rich in vitamin C. This mineral is known to boost immunity and heart and skin health.
+One green bell pepper has more of this vitamin than a whole orange (18).

 Make a quick healthy snack by dipping sweet bell peppers in smashed avocados mixed with onion, garlic, salt, and lime juice.

-BLT lettuce wraps are one of the best snacks to eat with no carbs.
+BLT lettuce wraps are one of the best snacks with no carbs.

-Sandwiches filled with bacon, lettuce, and tomato (BLT sandwiches) are known to be high in carbohydrates.
-However, you can easily strip away the carbs through a BLT lettuce wrap.
+BLT sandwiches are known to be high in carbohydrates.
+However, you can easily strip away the carbs with a BLT lettuce wrap.

-- Place three to four slices of tomato and two of bacon in a large lettuce leaf; and
+- Place three to four slices of tomato and two of bacon in a large lettuce leaf

-- Add mouthfeel and flavor by incorporating a few slices of guacamole and shredded cheese.
+- Add flavor by incorporating a few slices of guacamole and shredded cheese

-With the right ingredients, you can easily make a low carbohydrates juice.
+With the right ingredients, you can easily make a low-carbohydrate juice.

-For instance, strawberries have low carbs and are very delicious.
-A half a cup of the fruits only gives you 6 grams of starch.
+For example, strawberries are low in carbs and are incredibly delicious.
+A half cup of them only gives you 6 grams of starch.